Explore how interest works on your savings and how tax can affect what you get as a return.

 Interest is paid on savings accounts as an incentive to place your money with a financial service provider, such as a bank or a building society.
 The interest rate paid depends on several factors, including the Bank of England base rate, which has been at historic lows for over a decade.

 However, as the base rate is expected to rise in the near future, savers could see the interest rate they earn also go up, making now a good time to consider opening a savings account.

-It is money you earn in return for holding your savings in an account.
-The amount of interest you earn is set by the rate offered by your savings account.
+Interest is money you earn in return for giving a bank or building society access to your money via a savings account.
+The amount of interest you earn is set by your savings account provider.

 For example, if you have £1,000 in a 1 year fixed bond paying at rate of 2%, the savings interest you earn will be £20 over the year (2% of £1,000 = £20).

 There are many things that affect the amount of interest your savings account will pay, such as:

 How much you can pay in

 Competition in the marketplace